Medicare

 Initial Enrollment Period

-You may initially enroll in Medicare during the 7-month period that starts 3 months before the month you turn 65, includes the month you turn 65, and ends 3 months after the month you turn 65.
+You must initially enroll in Medicare during the 7-month period that starts 3 months before the month you turn 65, includes the month you turn 65, and ends 3 months after the month you turn 65.
+If you are employed and covered under an employer’s health plan during this time period, consult with your employer’s health plan provider and Medicare to learn what action you must take, if any, at this time.

-If you’re close to 65, and are getting Social Security or Railroad Retirement Board benefits, you’ll automatically enroll in Medicare Part A and Part B coverage once you're eligible.
-Part B has a monthly premium, which you can choose to drop if you'd like.
+If you’re close to 65 and are receiving Social Security benefits or Railroad Retirement Board benefits, you’ll be automatically enrolled in Medicare Part A and Part B coverage once you're eligible.
+Because Part B coverage requires that you pay a monthly premium, you can choose whether to keep it or not.

 If you missed your Initial Enrollment Period (IEP) and need to enroll in Medicare, you likely will have to enroll during either a Special Enrollment Period (SEP) or the General Enrollment Period (GEP).